LOVE2D-Game-Maker/love2d-game-maker/Project Resources/art/Project Logos/README.md

 Here's where the various logos for the application should be contained.
-Both older versions as well as newer/current ones exist, and we're always open to new designs, so if you've got a cool logo, commit it! :D
+Both older versions as well as newer/current ones exist, and we're always open to new designs!
+So if you've got a cool logo, commit it! :D